johnroper100/Tonalite/docs/fixtures/parameters/effects/README.md

 ![Effect display deactive](../../../images/effect_display_deactive.png)

 Activate the selected effect.
 When pressed, this button turns into a `Deactivate` button.
-The activation state of all cues on a fixture is saved to cues.
+The activation state of all effects on a fixture is saved into cues.

 ### Deactivate

 ![Effect display active](../../../images/effect_display_active.png)

 Deactivate the selected effect.
 When pressed, this button turns into an `Activate` button.
-The activation state of all cues on a fixture is saved to cues.
+The activation state of all effects on a fixture is saved into cues.

 ### Settings